singnet/snet-sdk-python/examples/examples_docs/calculator.md

 It is assumed that there is an application provider (developer), who pays for all the transactions and service calls.

-So the application must have the next console interface:
+So, the application must have the next console interface:

 ```commandline
 Welcome to the calculator powered by SingularityNET platform!